dingustech-git/hyprlucid/README.md

 copy everything else into `~/.config/`

 ## Keybinds
-When using lucidUI, it is important to learn these keybinds\
+When using LucidUI, it is important to learn these keybinds\
 `SUPER + Q: Terminal`\
 `SUPER + W: File Manager`\
 `SUPER + E: Browser (Firefox)`\